j-easy/easy-batch/README.md

 # Why Easy Batch?

-Because writing batch applications requires a lot of boilerplate code: reading/writing/filtering/parsing/validating data, logging and reporting to name a few..
+Because writing batch applications requires a **lot** of boilerplate code: reading, writing, filtering, parsing and validating data, logging, reporting to name a few..
-The idea if to free you from these tedious tasks and let you focus on your application logic.
+The idea is to free you from these tedious tasks and let you focus on your application's logic.

 Let's see a quick example.
 Suppose you have the following `tweets.csv` file: